TheWarko/star-wars-dex/README.md

 ## COMMANDS
-in the project directory, you can run:
+In the project directory, you can run:

+### `npm install`

+First of all install dependencies.

 ### `npm start`